twwhatever/twwhatever.github.io/content/llm.md

 bunch of opinions about ChatGPT, and wanted to put my thoughts together.
 And hopefully explain them.

-ChatGPT, Google Bard, MetaAI and similar models are known as *large language models*.
+ChatGPT, Google Bard, MetaAI are based on technology known as *large language models*.
+There's a bit of jargon to unpack, here.

+A *language model* is a computer program that generates probabilities of a series of words. *Model* is borrowed from physics, where it means a mathematical representation of a real phenomenon.
+It's arguable what real phenomenon is represented by a language model, though, so I think it's best understood as a set phrase.

+So you provide a langauge model with a series of words, and the result is probabilities (i.e., numbers).
+What the "probabilities" represent has much to do with the details of how the models are defined and trained.
+The important thing is that they're numbers, which allows programmers to change questions about *language*

+  What is the best word to complete this sentence: The apple is ____.

+Into questions about *numbers*

+  What word gives us the sentence with the HIGHEST NUMBERS: The apple is ____.

+The former is essentially impossible.
+Is it red?
+Is it tasty?
+Is it rotten?
+Is it falling?
+The latter is something drummed into the skull of every undergraduate computer science student.

 A "language model" is a computer program that ???

   **TODO**: Is there a layperson definition I can give here?
 I'm not sure if it's important for the point I want to make, though.
 Maybe just ChatGPT throughout?